Narenda

 This was a single centre, randomised, double-blind,

 placebo-controlled trial.
-Patients planned for curative resection
+Patients planned for curative

-(200 mg; n = 12) or placebo (n = 11).
-The primary outcome measure
+of oral artesunate (200 mg; n = 12) or placebo (n = 11).
+The

-(significant if >7% showed Tunel staining).
-Secondary
+undergoing apoptosis (significant if >7% showed Tunel

-immunohistochemical outcomes assessed these tumour markers: VEGF,
+staining).
+Secondary immunohistochemical outcomes assessed these

-EGFR, c-MYC, CD31, Ki67 and p53, and clinical responses.
+tumour markers: VEGF, EGFR, c-MYC, CD31, Ki67 and p53, and

 Findings

-20 patients (artesunate = 9, placebo = 11) completed the trial per
+20 patients (artesunate = 9, placebo = 11) completed the trial

-protocol.
-Randomization groups were comparable clinically and for
+per protocol.
+Randomization groups were comparable clinically

-respectively.
-Using Bayesian analysis, the probabilities of an
+groups, respectively.
+Using Bayesian analysis, the probabilities

-expression were 0.89 and 0.79, respectively.
-During a median
+CD31 expression were 0.89 and 0.79, respectively.
+During a

-in the placebo group developed recurrent CRC.
+patients in the placebo group developed recurrent CRC.

 Interpretation